xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/erc20/index.md

 title: PlasmaClient
 keywords:
 - 'plasma client, erc20, contract, polygon, sdk'
-description: 'Provides a method to interact with a ERC20 token.'
+description: 'Get started with maticjs'
 ---

 `plasmaClient` provides `erc20` method which helps you to interact with a erc20 token.